lbwei1016/lbwei1016.github.io/my_collections/_Probability-Theory/G-Bernoulli-process.md

 ### Definition
 > A **Bernoulli process** is a sequence of **independent** Bernoulli trials, $$X_i$$, where $$X_i \sim \text{Ber}(p)$$.

+> Independence and time homogeneity are the assumptions.

 ### Properties
 #### Fresh start